Dar es Salaam, Tanzania

 Since this report’s publication in April 2018, RIT has been working on deepening findings, working with author Nondo Bwami Nobel to better understand how young refugees in camps imagine and decide whether to move to Tanzania’s cities.

 Since independence in 1961, the population of Tanzania has grown steadily, with the latest census figures for the country showing a population of 53.47 million in 2015 (UNDP, 2018).
-Unfortunately, figures are not available as to how much of this population change is a result of refugees, as no nationwide survey has been conducted to date on the refugee population.
-Dar es Salaam is the largest city in Tanzania with an annual growth rate of 5.6%, although it is no longer the official capital.
-Plans to move the capital to Dodoma were developed in 1973 and have been recently completed (Mosha, 2004).
-However, Dar es Salaam remains the economic powerhouse, political hub and de facto capital of the country.
+Unfortunately, figures are not available to show how much of this population change is a result of refugees, as no nationwide survey has been conducted to date on the refugee population.
+Dar es Salaam is the largest city in Tanzania, with an annual growth rate of 5.6%, although it is no longer the official capital.
+Plans to move the capital to Dodoma were developed in 1973 and have recently been completed (Mosha, 2004).
+However, Dar es Salaam remains the economic powerhouse, political hub, and de facto capital of the country.

-Dar es Salaam is located on the East coast of Tanzania, but as the country borders eight other states, some of which are experiencing conflict, (Burundi, the Democratic Republic of Congo), the city acts as a safe haven for refugees facing serious safety concerns in the camps.
-It is a draw for many refugees seeking to improve their economic situation, and also a place where refugees get further assistance such as medical attention unavailable in the camps of Nyaragusu, Mtendeli and others in the Kigoma Region of western Tanzania (see Maps above).
+Dar es Salaam is located on the east coast of Tanzania, but as the country borders eight other states, some of which are experiencing conflict (Burundi, the Democratic Republic of Congo (DRC)), the city acts as a safe haven for refugees facing serious safety concerns in the refugee camps of Tanzania.
+It is a draw for many refugees seeking to improve their economic situation.
+In Dar es Salaam, refugees can get assistance, such as medical attention, that is unavailable in the camps of Nyaragusu, Mtendeli, and others in the Kigoma Region of western Tanzania (see Maps above).
 This case study examines some of the findings from Ph.D. research conducted with urban refugees in Dar es Salaam between 2014 and 2015, and research conducted by Asylum Access Tanzania (AATZ).
 Since the completion of fieldwork, the researchers have been able to continue monitoring developments in Tanzania through author Nondo Nobel Bwami’s direct access to urban refugees in Dar es Salaam granted by his work as Development and Community Empowerment Coordinator at AATZ.

 Continue to the appendices for more information on the methods used for this report, and for background on refugees in Dar es Salaam and Tanzania.